ro-dhr/azure-enterprise-network-project/README.md

 ### Associate the NSG and Route Table with the Subnet

-Attached both nsg-us-hq and rtable-us-hq to subnet-us-hq so traffic in the subnet is governed by them.
+Attached both nsg-us-hq and rtable-us-hq to subnet-us-hq so traffic in the subnet would actually be governed by them.

 ![Associating subnet](screenshots/site1-07-associating-subnet.png)